Skip to main content

 This can speed up the analysis, but it will lead to false negatives, because Pysa will only propagate taint to or from 60 (in the case of the above example) overriden methods on subclasses.
 The remaining overriding methods will be ignored and treated as if they weren't actually overriding the base class method.

 By default, Pysa skips overrides on some functions that are typically problematic.
-You can find the full list of default-skipped functions in stubs/taint/skipped_overrides.pysa
+You can find the full list of default-skipped functions in stubs/taint/common/skipped_overrides.pysa

 Force to analyze all overrides